Mortecha/Unity-Camera-Controllers/README.md

     - Ideal for top down shooting, it finds the central point between the target object, usually the player and the mouse cursor, giving the player a good view of what they are shooting at, it's also helpful for allowing the player to look at areas of interest from this perspective.

 - Tidally Locked Orbital Camera Controller:
-    - This controller rotates around a target object allowing the user to view all angles of it. ideal for showcasing individual assets or as a preview of a planet or space craft.
+    - This camera controller rotates around a target object while always facing it allowing the user to view all angles of it. ideal for showcasing individual assets or as a preview of a planet or space craft.